Why is my website working on non-production, but not Production?

 - Traffic and usage patterns: Production environments almost always have more traffic hitting them, or have more editors creating content, so the amount of caching by Varnish will be different.
 That could be something we can help determine if you file a support ticket with us.

 It could also be an infrastructure problem.
-That is, a web instance may be out of rotation unexpectedly, or is failing in some way.
-Often times we've already alerted you about it, but if not, file a support ticket with us and we'll help you get to the bottom of it.
+Often times we've already alerted you about it via a ticket, but if not, file a support ticket with us and we'll help you get to the bottom of it.